MakinGiants/blog/_posts/2016-07-20-firebase-database-chat-experience.markdown

 {% gist caipivara/0f870979de12cfaa880c03d9ca9e7ea3 MyFirebaseDatabase.kt %}

-_Note: we used some extensions to make Firebase calls and zip all the results in a easy way (may be better to use Firebase transactions instead but I didnt tested at the moment)_
+_Note: we used some extensions to make Firebase calls and zip all the results in a easy way (will be better to use Firebase transactions instead ?)_

 {% gist caipivara/0f870979de12cfaa880c03d9ca9e7ea3 FirebaseExtensions.kt %}